ddur/Warp-iMagick/README.md

 # Automatic Upgrades:

 * Open [Plugin Update Server](https://warp-imagick.pagespeed.club/), press [Automatic Updates], login (register), add your sites and get free upgrade passwords.
-Convert to WebP On Demand (version 2.+) will be available soon, only via automatic updates.
+Convert to WebP On Demand (version 2.+) will be available soon via plugin updates, only to registered users with upgrade-password acquired from update server.